 A bond is a contract between the CBP, the surety company, and the importer.
 Hence, the bond ensures importers follow all CBP rules and regulations.

 There are many different types of fireworks that can dazzle an audience that you should know about.
-Here’s just a few to get you started:
+Here are just a few to get you started:

 Tourbillon: This is a special type of aerial firework with a characteristic rotary feature that gives it the effect of being circled by smaller spheres of light.